fabiencrassat/cv-with-nuxt/README.md

 ## Start like production

 This site is a static website.
-So to replicate what is deployed in the website there are some things to do first.
+So to replicate what is deployed on the website there are some things to do first.

 ```shell
 yarn generate